- News, Events & Community

-Research teams consist of 10 students and two NatureBridge field science educators.
+Research teams consist of 10 students and two NatureBridge environmental science educators.
 Everyone does their part to ensure that camps are set up, dinner is ready on time, and research objectives are met.
 There is also plenty of time in each day to enjoy the natural beauty of Olympic National Park and each other’s company.

 Students in the Seattle School District should also consider applying for the Assistance League of Seattle's summer scholarships.